hulloanson/hullowheel-server/README.md

   - listens for interrupts and tear down the wheel and server

 #### Wheel
 Everything about the wheel.
-Cerating the wheel, registering on `uinput`, writing event input, etc. Exposes function `emit` that `Server` uses
+Creating the wheel, registering on `uinput`, writing event input, etc. Exposes function `emit` that `Server` uses

 #### Server
 The listening socket part.
 The data decompressing part.
 The data parsing part.
 Also "emits" input events.